Board of Governors

 Click here to read this member's profile - Pamela DeGregorio

 Pamela has worked at Exeter College since September 2009.
-Pamela started at the college as an Associate Lecturer in Philosophy and Religious Studies, becoming a full-time Programme Leader the following Academic year.
+Pamela started at the College as an Associate Lecturer in Philosophy and Religious Studies, becoming a full time Programme Leader the following Academic year.

-Pamela completed her teaching qualification part-time in her first two years at the college.
-Pamela has held a range of roles at the college, including Tutorial Lead and Deputy Head of Faculty.
-Currently, she is one of the colleges Advanced Teaching Practitioners.
-Pamela has led the colleges Debating Society since 2019 and is incredibly passionate about ensuring that young people have opportunities to openly discuss and debate current affairs and the issues that matter to them.
+Pamela completed her teaching qualification part time in her first two years at the College.
+Pamela has held a range of roles at the College, including Tutorial Lead and Deputy Head of Faculty.
+Currently, she is one of the College’s Advanced Teaching Practitioners.
+Pamela has led the College’s Debating Society since 2019 and is incredibly passionate about ensuring that young people have opportunities to openly discuss and debate current affairs and the issues that matter to them.
 Exeter College is currently National Debating Matters Champion.

 During 2016, Pamela completed a Research Development Fellowship with SUNCETT.
 She worked collaboratively with a member of staff from the Health, Care and Public Services faculty.
 This has ignited a passion for evidence-based practice and practitioner led research.
-In 2017, Pamela completed the colleges LEAD Programme, and her project was orientated around empowering practitioners to conduct small-scale research.
+In 2017, Pamela completed the College’s LEAD Programme, and her project was orientated around empowering practitioners to conduct small-scale research.

 Pamela completed her degree in Philosophy at UWE Bristol from 2006-2009, graduating with First Class honours.
 She lives in Taunton with her husband and daughter.
 As a teenager she was the frontwoman in a grunge band and has never lost her passion for live music.